stumpsyn/policies/citizen_code_of_conduct.md

 If a community member engages in unacceptable behavior, the community organizers may take any action they deem appropriate, up to and including a temporary ban or permanent expulsion from the community without warning (and without refund in the case of a paid event).

-## 6. If You Witness or Are Subject to Unacceptable Behavior
+## 6. Reporting Guidelines

-If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer as soon as possible. [ CONTACT_INFO_HERE ]
+If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer as soon as possible.
+[CONTACT_INFO_HERE].

+[LINK_TO_REPORTING_GUIDELINES]

 Additionally, community organizers are available to help community members engage with local law enforcement or to otherwise help those experiencing unacceptable behavior feel safe.
 In the context of in-person events, organizers will also provide escorts as desired by the person experiencing distress.